 Or, if you happen to have certain skills, you could even teach a class or two!
-My first job after kids was the office in a dance studio and the evening hours enabled the instructors (and myself!) to stay home with the kids during the day.
+When my kids were little I took an evening job in the office in a dance studio.
+Working nights enabled the instructors (and myself!) to stay home with the kids during the day.

 Now with remote learning you could teach online classes in anything: art, fitness, yoga, music, tutoring, etc.

 You Can Make Money as a Stay at Home Mom

 Hopefully some of these ideas inspired you to think about your skills and talents in a new way.
 With a little bit of skill and hard work moms can find creative ways to earn an income while staying home with their kids.

 As the kids get older and go to school working more will become even easier.
 Don’t give up just because you can’t make it work right now or it doesn’t bring in a whole lot!